grafana/beyla/docs/sources/setup/kubernetes.md

 to deploy Beyla in Kubernetes with reduced privileges, if your security configuration requires you to do so.
-Whether it is possible to run Beyla without `privileged:true`, depends a lot on the Kubernetes version you have and the underlying container runtime used (e.g. Containerd, CRI-O or Docker).
+Whether it is possible to run Beyla without `privileged:true`, depends a lot on the Kubernetes version you have and the underlying container runtime used (e.g. **Containerd**, **CRI-O** or **Docker**).

 The following guide is based on tests performed mainly by running `containerd` with `kubeadm`, `k3s`, `microk8s` and `kind`.

-To run Beyla unprivileged, we need to replace the `privileged:true` setting with a set of Linux [capabilities](https://www.man7.org/linux/man-pages/man7/capabilities.7.html).
+To run Beyla unprivileged, you need to replace the `privileged:true` setting with a set of Linux [capabilities](https://www.man7.org/linux/man-pages/man7/capabilities.7.html).
 The two main capabilities which Beyla needs are `CAP_SYS_ADMIN` and `CAP_SYS_PTRACE`.
-On kernel versions older than **5.11**, we also need `CAP_SYS_RESOURCE`.
+On kernel versions older than **5.11**, `CAP_SYS_RESOURCE` is also required.

-- `CAP_SYS_ADMIN` is required to install most of our eBPF probes, because we typically track system calls.
+- `CAP_SYS_ADMIN` is required to install most of our eBPF probes, because Beyla tracks system calls.
-- `CAP_SYS_PTRACE` is required so that we are able to look into the processes namespaces and inspect the executables.
+- `CAP_SYS_PTRACE` is required so that Beyla is able to look into the processes namespaces and inspect the executables.
-  Beyla doesn't use `ptrace`, but some of the operation we do require this capability.
+  Beyla doesn't use `ptrace`, but some of the operations it does require this capability.
-- `CAP_SYS_RESOURCE` is required only on kernels **< 5.11** so we can increase the amount of locked memory available.
+- `CAP_SYS_RESOURCE` is required only on kernels **< 5.11** so that Beyla can increase the amount of locked memory available.

 In addition to these Linux capabilities, many Kubernetes versions include [AppArmour](https://kubernetes.io/docs/tutorials/security/apparmor/), which though policies adds additional restrictions to unprivileged containers.
 By [default](https://github.com/moby/moby/blob/master/profiles/apparmor/template.go), the AppArmour policy restricts the use of `mount` and the access to `/sys/fs/` directories.
 Beyla uses the BPF Linux file system to store pinned BPF maps, for communication among the different BPF programs.
-For this reason, we either need to `mount` a new BPF file system, or write to `/sys/fs/bpf`, which are both restricted.
+For this reason, Beyla either needs to `mount` a BPF file system, or write to `/sys/fs/bpf`, which are both restricted.

 Because of the AppArmour restriction, to run Beyla as unprivileged container, you need to either: